RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Data Collection

 \subsection{Study Flow}

 Our study consists of four sequential stages: a screening questionnaire, a domain knowledge assessment, the main task, and an exit questionnaire.
 This flow is designed to balance participants across domains and expertise levels while collecting both self-reported and measured indicators of domain knowledge.
-The self-reported knowledge categories used in our study offer structure, noting that the boundaries between them are soft, with many participants falling in the middle of the spectrum.
+While the self-reported knowledge categories used in our study offer structure, we acknowledge that the boundaries between them are soft, with many participants falling in the middle of the spectrum.

-\boldheading{Screening} Participants first complete a brief self-assessment of their familiarity with each of the five domains used in this work: bicycles, laptops, digital cameras, running shoes, and smartwatches.
+\boldheading{Screening} Participants first complete a brief self-assessment of their expertise corresponding to each of the five domains used in this work: bicycles, laptops, digital cameras, running shoes, and smartwatches.
 For each domain, they classify themselves into one of three categories: \emph{novice}, \emph{intermediate}, or \emph{expert}.
-After the screening, they are assigned a domain with the least number of participants for their expertise level at the time of choosing.
+After the screening, they are assigned to the domain with the fewest participants for their expertise level at the time of assignment.
 Thus, the self-assessment provides a coarse estimate of knowledge, which is used to balance participation, ensuring that each expertise level is represented approximately equally across domains.

-\boldheading{Domain knowledge questionnaire} Following the self-assessment, participants complete a short factual knowledge test in the domain to which they are assigned.
-This step provides us with the ground-truth estimate of their true expertise.
+\boldheading{Domain Knowledge Questionnaire} Following the self-assessment, participants complete a short factual knowledge test in the domain to which they are assigned.
+This step provides us with the objective estimate of their true expertise.
+For each domain, we constructed a set of 30 factual statements using \emph{ChatGPT 5.1}, guided by principles from Item Response Theory~\cite{baker2004item,cai2016item}.
+In particular, the questions were designed to span a range of difficulties and to test both surface-level familiarity and deeper domain-specific knowledge.
 The questionnaire adopts the certainty-in-knowledge format proposed by \citet{Vidigal:2025:Political}.
 Each item presents a factual statement about the domain, and participants rate its correctness using one of five options: \emph{Definitely True}, \emph{Probably True}, \emph{I don’t know}, \emph{Probably False}, or \emph{Definitely False}.
 This captures both accuracy and confidence, and is more informative than binary correctness.
+To provide an additional validity check, human domain experts verified the suitability of the ChatGPT-generated questions.